 But once you’re there, you’ve got to give your audience something that will make them stick around and get to know you.
 Deliver great content with a consistent theme and aesthetic, and you’ll turn that initial Instagram love into loyal followers, customers, and profits.

-To make sure you know how to grow your account and keep your followers, I’m going to provide the following step-by-step, highly interactive, detailed guide to designing a beautiful Instagram feed, and coming up with killer content that your followers will love.
-I’ll walk you through the whole process.
+To make sure you know how to grow your account and keep your followers, I’m going to provide the following step-by-step, highly interactive, detailed guide on how to have a good Instagram feed.

 Table of Contents

 How to Use This Guide: At the end of each step you’ll find an action item to help you apply what you learned in that particular section, and by the end, you’ll know how to put the pieces together so you can start rocking a stunning feed today.